devee8/soc-lore/events/a-fighting-night.md

 MC talks to Maitha, but a strange force prevents MC from finding out what Maitha is thinking.

-Calamaties appear.
+Calamities appear.
 Agata, Garcia and Maitha are disabled.
 MC uses Baloor's skill to defeat the Calamities.

 MC investigates furhter and finds out the Calamities have figured out how to summon the Colossal Calamity.